NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 in your environment AND/OR Heroku (or similar) "Config Variables"!

-This is a *GREAT* feature that keeps *SECRET* your database connection descriptor and your master server key while allowing application portability among illimitate environments!
+This is a *GREAT* feature that keeps *SECRET* your database connection descriptor and your master server key while allowing application portability among multiple environments!

 ## Automatic Logger